 Work on the Local Plan is ongoing.

-Applications are being dealt with as normal.
+Online and postal applications are being dealt with as normal.
 Face-to-face meetings have been replaced with video calls, and you can't drop paper applications into the office.

 Consultation and engagement

 You can view the meetings calendar online.

 Consultation on upgrading St George's Street has stopped for now.

 Canterbury and Herne Bay markets are open as normal.

 Wincheap boot fair starts up again on Sunday 26 July.